 Once again, CMOE offers some interesting insights that can improve your problem-solving skills, which can extend to hiring the top choice for the open job.

-When you train your brain to think in different ways, both logically and abstractly, you open yourself to finding the optimal path forward.
+When you train your brain to think in different ways, both logically and abstractly, you open yourself to finding the optimal path forward for internal hire.

 Before making your final decision, try out these ideas:

-Make a mind map.
+- Make a mind map.
 Draw the goals you want to achieve with your new hire.
 Surrounding them, add the reasons for the aspirations and then the problems that are in the way of achieving the goals.
 Next, make a separate mind map of the final few candidates and how they can help you achieve the goals.
-Keep drawing in details until it’s apparent which candidate resolves the most problems and gets your team closest to achieving its goals.
+Keep drawing in detail until it’s apparent which candidate resolves the most problems and gets your team closer to achieving its goals.

 According to a recent study, “43% of U.S. office workers are bored, and that bored workers are twice as likely to leave.”
 The bottom line is that your employees desperately want to progress their careers and add value to their company.